dlang-tour/core/public/content/en/basics.md

 The term `string` is defined by an `alias` expression which defines it as a slice of `immutable(char)`'s.
 That is, once a `string` has been constructed its content will never change again.
 And actually this is the second
-introduction: welcome `string`!
-This is how an UTF-8 string is defined in D.
+introduction: welcome UTF-8 `string`!

-Due to its `immutabl`ility `string`'s can perfectly be shared among different threads.
+Due to their immutablility `string`s can perfectly be shared among different threads.
 Being a slice parts can be taken out of it without allocating memory.
 The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.